Vatican Media: Programs

 Programs are mainly based on what happens in the Vatican.
 Daily prayers such as Angelus, general audiences on Wednesdays, and various celebrations are broadcast.
 The pope's travels around the world are also broadcast.
 Each year, it broadcasts around 130 events in the Vatican and covers daily public activities of the pope, as well as his main activities outside the Vatican.

 Octava Dies is a weekly magazine of 25 minutes, broadcast in the entire world since Easter 1998.
 It is also broadcast by Italian Catholic television channels and by press agencies such as APTN.
 It is available in English and Italian on the Vatican's website (broadcast every Sunday at 12:30 after the Angelus).

 Broadcast (Vatican Television Center)

 Live broadcasts are made on the Vatican's website and by other Italian Catholic television channels such as Telepace or TV2000, and foreign television channels such as EWTN and KTO.
 The Vatican does not have its own television station.

+Vatican Media Live broadcasts can also be found on most of the official Vatican News YouTube channels: